helrond/songs/_posts/2015-05-12-let_it_happen.md

 But by then it was too late
 I'd been taken in too

-I had learned to love the traffic
-Learned to breathe the fumes
-Learned to take on my expenses
-And take off my shoes

 <div class="chorus">
 	Let's throw it against the wall, see if it will fall<br/>
 	See how much more we can take<br/>